Tesla Self-Driving System Lawsuit

 The plaintiff, Michael Nachman, is suing Tesla, Inc., Tesla Lease Trust, and Tesla Finance LLC.
 He claims Tesla has charged consumers thousands of additional dollars to add the “Enhanced Autopilot” and “Full Self-Driving Capability” to its vehicles.
 Nachman contends Tesla has deceived consumers regarding the current abilities of its advanced driver assistance system vehicle technology.
 He also claims Tesla has represented it “was perpetually on the cusp of perfecting that technology and finally fulfilling its promise of producing a fully self-driving car”—a promise he contends has “proven false time and time again.”

-According to his complaint, Nachman asserts he bought a Tesla Model S in 2016, paying approximately $8,000 for the addition of the advanced driver assistance system.
+According to his class action complaint, Nachman asserts he bought a Tesla Model S in 2016, paying approximately $8,000 for the addition of the advanced driver assistance system.
 However, he found his vehicle was not fully self-driving, and the autopilot could only be activated in very limited and select locations.
 For instance, he claims, when the autopilot was active, it required him to check in with the system about once per minute, and the redlight detection feature often failed to detect redlights.
 Based on Tesla’s representations of system improvements via software updates, he continued to wait for updates that would allow the full self-driving capabilities, but those updates did not occur.
 Thus, he argues, his Model S is not and has never been fully self-driving, contrary to Tesla’s representations.

 He asserts claims including violation of New York business laws and unjust enrichment and seeks remedies including damages.

 The case is Michael Nachman v.
 Tesla, Inc., et al., case number 2:22-cv-05976-RPK-ST, in the United States District Court for the Eastern District of New York.